-The traditional MBA program at King is a 38-hour, full-time, 12-month program that includes 36 semester hours of graduate-level coursework and a two-hour internship.
+The traditional MBA program at King is a 33-hour, full-time, 12-month program that includes 33 semester hours of graduate-level coursework and an optional two-hour internship.
 The traditional MBA program requires a student's full-time commitment to academics and teamwork.
-Students are admitted only in the Fall of each year.